satra/NiPyPe-Paper/nipype_paper.rst

 workstation to executing it on a bigger cohort on a cluster is therefore seamless.

 Rerunning workflows has also been optimized.
-The framework checks which inputs parameters has changed from the last run and will execute only the nodes for which inputs have changed.
-Even though those changes can propagate rerunning time can decrease dramatically.\ :sup:``[b] <#cmnt2>`_`\
+When a Node or MapNode is run, the framework will actually execute the underlying interface only if inputs have changed relative to prior execution.
+If not, it will simply return cached results.\ :sup:``[b] <#cmnt2>`_`\

 The Function Interface
 ~~~~~~~~~~~~~~~~~~~~~~